-Akiko Miyagawa Akiko Miyakawa has great knowledge, experience and profound insights as an expert at accounting and auditing acquired through her many years working as a Certified Public Accountant.
+Name Akiko Miyakawa Reason for Appointment Akiko Miyakawa has great knowledge, experience and profound insights as an expert at accounting and auditing acquired through her many years working as a Certified Public Accountant.
 She has been selected as an external director as Audit & Supervisory Committee member because it is expected that her extensive experience and knowledge will contribute to strengthening the supervisory function of the Board of Directors and the corporate governance structure, as well as to enhancing the auditing structure, although she has no previous experience directly involved in the management of a company other than as an external officer.
 Furthermore, based on her attributes and relationship with NREH, we determined her as an independent director specified by the Tokyo Stock Exchange as there is no risk of conflict of interest with general shareholders.

-Name T Tetsu Takahashi Reason for k Appointment 8 S S S S S S S S S S S S S S S S S S S Tetsu Takahashi has great knowledge, experience and profound insights as a legal expert acquired through his many years working as a lawyer.
+Name Tetsu Takahashi Reason for Appointment Tetsu Takahashi has great knowledge, experience and profound insights as a legal expert acquired through his many years working as a lawyer.
 He has never in the past been involved in the management of a company except as an outside director, however he has been selected as an external director as Audit & Supervisory Committee member because it is expected that his extensive experience and knowledge as a representative of a law firm and an outside director and outside audit & supervisory board member of other companies will contribute to strengthening the supervisory function of the Board of Directors and the corporate governance structure, as well as to enhancing the auditing structure.
 Furthermore, based on his attributes and relationship with NREH, we determined him as an independent director specified by the Tokyo Stock Exchange as there is no risk of conflict of interest with general shareholders.